 Why is trust important in the workplace?

 Trust is a foundational core value of any successful organization, whether explicitly stated as a stand-alone value or implicit in defined values.
-Without trust, individuals will second guess the behaviors of others, question the ability of co-workers to do their job, point blame at others, and possibly do the job of co-workers to ensure personal success.
+Without trust, individuals will second guess others’ behaviors, question the ability of co-workers to do their job, point blame at others, and possibly do the job of co-workers to ensure personal success.
 This behavior is a clear demonstration of distrust, and it can undermine a co-worker’s creditability, confidence, productivity, and willingness to help out when additional resources are needed.
 In the past, some organizations believed this behavior was acceptable and even productive.
 It is not.
 It is a “succeed at all cost” mentality, without consideration for the individuals who will feel pushed aside.
 This behavior leads to job responsibility ambiguity, promotes finger-pointing, disorder, and chaos.

 Be a Trusted Colleague